If you had to describe the holidays in a single word, from the perspective of many who run a website, it would be this: busy.

 So whether you’re hoping to increase sales revenue, draw more traffic to your site, or keep your customers or readers in the loop, there’s a lot to do.

 The last thing you want is to be scrambling to put out fires and make last minute updates because you didn’t plan ahead.
+Here’s how you can prepare your website for the holidays.

 1. Communicate clearly